 Picking a baby doctor is a big deal.
 You will soon realize after their arrival that your protective mama instincts are STRONG and you will only want the best care for your little one.
 Picking the professional to look over their health requires alot of attention.
 I have to admit as a first time mom, I felt kind of strange about “interviewing” a doctor.
-I almost felt like it might be insulting to them?
 I soon found out it is perfectly normal and they are very open to it.
 It’s important for both parties to be on the same page when it comes to the health of your child, so most doctors are very open to the interview process.
 Here’s how to get started with this whole selection process.

-First and foremost make sure that the office accepts your insurance.
+First and foremost, make sure that the office accepts your insurance.
 It may be easier to work backwards on this one.
-Instead of calling around to all baby docs in your area, simply contact your insurance company and ask for a list of in network doctors within the mile radius you are willing to travel.
+Instead of calling around to all pediatricians in your area, simply contact your insurance company and ask for a list of in network doctors within the mile radius you are willing to travel.

 Once you have a list to work with, you can begin doing your research.
 The internet has made the research process easier, but don’t believe everything you read.
 I was SET on a doctor for Emmy based on reviews.
 He was 5 stars all around and seemed golden.
 He had even written a few articles that were published online that made me love the idea of him even more.
 But then I met him, and I quickly realized he wasn’t the one.
 It was a personal preference and nothing about his expertise.
 So big lesson here is don’t just base your decision on the internet.
 A face to face meeting is crucial.
 I would suggest having a list of 3 potential doctors to interview with an additional 3 back ups.
 Let’s hope it doesn’t get to the point of having to do 6 meetings, but it’s better to be prepared.